browsermedia/browsercms/README.markdown

 * Section Based Security: Admins can control which users can access specific sections (public users), as well as who can edit which pages (cms users).
 * Workflow: Supports larger website teams where some users can contribute, but not publish.
 Users can assign work to other publishers to review.
 * Page Caching: Full page caching allows the web server (Apache) to serve HTML statically when they don't change.

+## Browser Compatibility
+BrowserCMS can create websites that can work in any browser, depending on how developers implement their design as HTML templates.
+However, the administrator interface is limited to a select # of browsers, with Firefox being the most stable.
+Supported browsers include:
+1. FireFox 3+ (Mac, Windows, Linux) - This is currently the best choice for administering the CMS.
+2. Safari 3.2+ (Mac, Windows) - Works, with some minor layout problems.
+3. Internet Explorer 7+ (Windows) - Mostly functional, though there are a number of layout issues in the admin.

+Next releases will be aimed at tightning up the Admin for Safari and IE7+.
+We will not be supporting the admin UI for IE6.

 ## License
 BrowserCMS is released under a LGPL license, and is copyright 1998-2009 BrowserMedia.
 The complete copyright can be found in COPYRIGHT.txt, and copy of the license can be found in LICENSE.txt.